Rolguard/blog-rails/README.md

 - **Role-Based Access Control (RBAC)**:
-  - **Regular Users**: Can manage only the articles and comments they have created.
+  - **Users**: Can manage only the articles and comments they have created.
+When a user creates a new article or makes any changes to their existing article, the article must be examined and approved by an admin before being published.
+Users can only view articles that are public and accepted by an admin.
   - **Admins**: Have enhanced privileges, with access to article approval page for moderation and user index page for user management.
-Can edit or delete any article or comment.
+Can edit or delete any article or comment that fails to abide by community or user guidelines.

   <h4>Moderation</h4>
   <img width="600" alt="image" src="https://github.com/user-attachments/assets/209d9d9e-6523-4425-b46f-ed632ef3aa78" />